civboot/civboot/blog/0012-dev-libraries-and-software.md

   sequential "patches"
   * gate: A frontend for pch

 All software will be written in Lua.
-I'd like to use this blogs to jot down several of my thoughts on the architecture of the components (except ele, for that see the link).
+I'd like to use this blog to jot down several of my thoughts on the architecture of the components (except ele, for that see the link).